 Barriers in enterprise application support

-The root cause of friction between the business, IT development and Support teams are:
+IT teams constantly grapple with application changes, infrastructure changes, check performance issues, unforeseen test scenarios, and more.
+The root cause of friction between the business, IT development and Support teams, therefore are:

 This is where DevOps comes into the picture for efficient service delivery of application development and support.